So, you write too, eh?

 - Character and Viewpoint, Orson Scott Card // Lots of practical advice on characterisation, with some interesting ideas I haven’t seen elsewhere.
 For example: the two most interesting characters are often the one in pain, and the one causing the pain.

 I’m neither a Windows nor a Mac man.
 I use, and recommend, LibreOffice on Ubuntu Linux.
 They’re mature, stable and free, with free updates for life.
-You probably have your own software preferences, though, and unless they’re causing frustration, you should probably stick to them.
+You probably have your own software preferences, though, and unless they’re causing frustration, you should probably stick with them.

 The one piece of software I would recommend to Linux and Windows users (no Mac version, I’m afraid) is Artha, a pop-up dictionary and thesaurus that gives you definitions based on the text highlighted in any other program.
 It’s fabulously useful.